Justin-Insight/mymindteam.com/content/test/child/_index.md

   main:
     parent: Test
 seo:
-  page_title: Child Autism Testing | Child ADHD Testing | Child Dyslexia Testing
+  page_title: Mind Team Child Tests - Understand Their Unique Mind
-  meta_description: >-
+  meta_description: >
-    Your child can live and learn without limitation.
-Get the answers you need and test for autism, ADHD and more with Mind Team neurodivergent testing.
+    If your child is struggling, get the answers you need to work with their mind with Mind Team professional tests for autism, ADHD, dyslexia and more.
   featured_image: /young-girl-at-desk-during-video-call.jpg
 hero:
   heading: >-